jacoblarock/fake_voices_xai/README.md

 	- Imperceptible:
 		* Mel-spectrograms
 		* MFCCs
 - ItW_multi_percep_until10000: This model was trained on the first 10000 samples of the In-The-Wild dataset and evaluated on the rest.
 In evaluation, the model achieves an accuracy of approximately 94,28% with a threshold of 0.5.
+The architecture of this model is pictured below.
 It was trained using the following features:
 	- Perceptible:
 		* Harmonic-noise ratios
 		* Fundamental frequency lengths